“Madeline gets tan in an hour. It takes me all summer!”

 Instead, we use RF (radio frequency) energy because it bypasses the pigment cells but still gets to the fibroblasts that help create new skin-smoothing collagen.

 A newer procedure introduced in 2018 called Halo Hybrid Laser, reduces scarring and resurfaces skin without accumulating unwanted pigmentation.
-And it’s not just for acne scarring or resurfacing. the Halo Hybrid system is also useful for skin re-texturizing, fine lines, existing discoloration and it actually offers a modest level of tightening in certain areas after a series of treatments.
+And it’s not just for acne scarring or resurfacing. the Halo Hybrid system is also useful for skin re-texturizing, fine lines, and existing discoloration and it actually offers a modest level of tightening in certain areas after a series of treatments.

 Topical peels and skin lighteners also are skin-specific.
-For instance, our discoloration fixing workhorse, Cosmelan, a depigmentation mask and continuing home product treatment, is color-blind and useful for any skin color or gene mix.
+For instance, our discoloration-fixing workhorse, Cosmelan, a depigmentation mask and continuing home product treatment, is color-blind and useful for any skin color or gene mix.
 As is the appropriate Obagi mix and the various chemical peels offered to brighten and smooth skin on a less-than-laser level.

 Possibly, but the big differential is the device used.
 We’ve upgraded to the BBL photofacial which has many filters designed to target specific pigment while not creating problems.
 Lots of experience with a lot of different skin types helps us make whatever adjustments we need.